matthew-robertson/Useful_things/I Learned Something Today/ComputerScience.md

 }
 ```
 1. Static typing can do wonders for preventing us from writing impossible or partial functions. consider `head :: [a] -> a` which seems simple enough.
 The typing doesn't work once you pass in an empty array though, and languages like Haskell can tell us that.
+1. Functional Programming style asks you to "Avoid mutation and side effects", which is rad as hell.
+Why isn't it common?
+Possibly it just hasn't had enough time.